-Guide to buying your first home

-Guide to buying your first home
+Guide to buying your first home Guide to buying your first home

-Buying a home is probably one of the biggest decisions you will make in your lifetime, especially as the average house price in England was valued at £285,000.\

-Being a first-time buyer is exciting but can also be a little intimidating.
+Buying a home is probably one of the biggest decisions you will make in your lifetime, especially as the average house price in the UK was valued at £292,000 in October 2024\ Being a first-time buyer is exciting but can also be a little intimidating.
 With so much information out there, you may not know where to start.
 To make the process a little easier for you, we've put together this handy guide and checklist.
 Who's who?